Including investing in your spending plan is a big part of long-term success. It's how I've managed to meet goals and design a life I enjoy.

 As you create a budget or spending plan, it's important to remember to plan for the long term, including investing.
-It's easy to overlook setting money aside for investments when you are looking at more immediate concerns related to buying groceries, paying insurance premiums, getting braces for the kids and paying down debt.
-Investing can fall to the wayside.
+It's easy to overlook setting money aside for investments when you are looking at more immediate concerns related to buying groceries, paying insurance premiums, getting braces for the kids, and paying down debt.
+Investing can fall by the wayside.

 Don't let it.
 Make sure that your spending plan includes some way to invest your money, putting it to work for you.

 You Might Already Be Investing

 Perhaps you are already investing.
 If you are contributing to a retirement account, you are putting money in an investment account that grows over time.
 Your money works for you, hopefully growing in a manner that is tax-advantaged by giving you a tax deduction now or by growing tax-free so that you don't have to pay taxes when withdrawing it.

 Perhaps you can increase your contributions to your retirement account and put the power of compounding interest to work for you even more effectively.

 Ready to start investing but don't know HOW to start?
 Check out my investing guide.

 Investing in Your Future

 If you aren't already investing, now is a great time to start.
 Consider what investments you think will best help you accomplish your goals.
 If possible, start out with a tax-advantaged retirement account.
 You want to be able to get the most out of your money, and a tax benefit is one of the best ways to accomplish that goal since it allows you to put more of your money to work for you.

 You don't need to start with something complex, either.
 Mutual funds (especially index funds) and ETFs are low-cost investments that are fairly easy to understand and considered a little less risky than some of the other investment options.
 Funds are usually considered among the best options because they are cost-efficient and take advantage of the fact that, over time, the stock market has yet to lose.